JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/dynamic_plugins.md

 - Set registry key `ide.plugins.snapshot.on.unload.fail` to `true`
 - Verify that IDE runs with VM parameter `-XX:+UnlockDiagnosticVMOptions`
-- Open the `.hprof` snapshot generated on plugin unload, look for the plugin ID string
+- Open the <path>.hprof</path> snapshot generated on plugin unload, look for the plugin ID string
 - Find the `PluginClassLoader` referencing the plugin ID string
 - Look at references to the `PluginClassLoader` instance.
   Every one of them is a memory leak (or part of a memory leak) that needs to be resolved.